telepresenceio/telepresence/howtos/preview-urls.md

   For `--port`, specify the port on which your local instance of your service will be running.
 If the service you are intercepting exposes more than one port, specify the one you want to intercept after a colon.

-  For `--env-file`, specify the path to a file on which Telepresence should write the environment variables that your service is currently running with.
-This is going to be useful as we start our service.
+  For `--env-file`, specify a file path where Telepresence will write the environment variables that are set in the Pod.
+This is going to be useful as we start our service locally.

    You will be asked for the following information:
    1. **Ingress layer 3 address**: This would usually be the internal address of your ingress controller in the format `<service name>.namespace `.
 For example, if you have a service `ambassador-edge-stack` in the `ambassador` namespace, you would enter `ambassador-edge-stack.ambassador`.
    2. **Ingress port**: The port on which your ingress controller is listening (often 80 for non-TLS and 443 for TLS).
    3. **Ingress TLS encryption**: Whether the ingress controller is expecting TLS communication on the specified port.
-   4. **Ingress layer 5 hostname**: If your ingress controller routes traffic based on a domain name (often using the `Host` HTTP header), this is the value you would need to enter here.
+   4. **Ingress layer 5 hostname**: If your ingress controller routes traffic based on a domain name (often using the `Host` HTTP header), enter that value here.

-   For the example below, you will create a preview URL that will send traffic to the `ambassador` service in the `ambassador` namespace on port `443` using TLS encryption and the hostname `dev-environment.edgestack.me`:
+   For the example below, you will create a preview URL for `example-service` which listens on port 8080.
+The preview URL for ingress will use the `ambassador` service in the `ambassador` namespace on port `443` using TLS encryption and the hostname `dev-environment.edgestack.me`:

    ```
    $ telepresence intercept example-service --port 8080 --env-file ~/ex-svc.env